ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - Technological change which permits the most talented to lever their talent to larger audience is the key to understanding why they get so much of the take.<br>—Glenn Loury

+- Even if you’re intelligent and creative the probability that you’ll build a product that’s actually time for the market is extremely low.
+So, well what do you do?
+You create more.<br>—Jordan Peterson